clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 * Connection timed-out or Access Refused errors.

+  You must ensure that the appropriate proxy settings are available from the same terminal where you will initialize the control plane.
+To verify the proxy settings that kubernetes will actually use, run the commands:

+  * *"echo $HTTP_PROXY"*
+  * *"echo $HTTPS_PROXY"*
+  * *"echo $NO_PROXY"*

-  You must ensure that the appropriate proxy settings are available from the terminal where the control plane is initialized.
-You can run the commands *"echo $HTTP_PROXY"*, *"echo $HTTPS_PROXY"* and *"echo $NO_PROXY"* from the same terminal where you will initialize the control plane to verify what are the proxy settings that will be actually used by kubernetes.
-If the proxy values displayed are different than what they should be, the cluster initialization will fail.
-Contact your IT support team to learn the appropriate procedure to set the proxy variables permanently and available from all the access forms that you will use (for example: remote ssh access).
+  If the displayed proxy values are different from your assigned values, the cluster initialization will fail.
+Contact your IT support team to learn the appropriate procedure to set the proxy variables permanently, and make them available for all the access forms that you will use (for example: remote ssh access).

 .. _Kubernetes container orchestration system: https://kubernetes.io/